bendingthemrules/fetch-frog/README.md

 ### Automatic FormData conversion

-Fetch Frog also provides a `containsFileOrBlob` utility that can detect when your request body contains File or Blob objects, enabling automatic conversion to FormData.
+Fetch Frog provides a `containsFileOrBlob` utility that can detect when your request body contains File or Blob objects, enabling automatic conversion to FormData.

 ```ts
 import { containsFileOrBlob, formdataBodySerializer } from "fetch-frog";